With just 24 hours in Miami on a recent flying visit, time was of the essence.

 A personal favourite, however, in the backstreets is a world-away from all the glamour.

-Mac’s Club Deuce claims to be the older watering hole in the city (though it is one of many to seek the honour) and offers a glimpse of an earlier America; an America of cheap drinks, big talk, a well-stocked jukebox and, of course, unlimited pool.
+Mac’s Club Deuce claims to be the oldest watering hole in the city (though it is one of many to seek the honour) and offers a glimpse of an earlier America; an America of cheap drinks, big talk, a well-stocked jukebox and, of course, unlimited pool.

 The dive-bar extraordinaire is an institution in its own right and, despite the sad passing of the eponymous Mac earlier this year, offers a welcome, cost-effective, alternative to the mega-clubs which line the seafront.